 Clare from Travels in Peru

-New Orleans is an amazing city to visit in Spring and Fall.
+New Orleans is an amazing city to visit in spring or fall.
 At that time the temperatures and humidity are not too high and you can walk around and explore comfortably.
-It is very easy to get there as there is an airport just outside the city and you can then take a bus or taxi to the center.

-There is so much to do in New Orleans whether you are traveling as a couple, group of friends or with kids.
-If you are into the occult then you must visit the European style cemeteries, take a Ghost, Vampire, Witches & Voodoo tour to learn the history of the town and the different ghosts that haunt some of the buildings.
+If you are into the occult then you must visit the European-style cemeteries, take a Ghost, Vampire, Witches & Voodoo tour to learn the history of the town and the different ghosts that haunt some of the buildings.

 If you want a more relaxing time then a trip down the Mississippi on a steamboat listening to jazz music is a must.

 Finally, a trip to New Orleans is not complete without a visit to Café du Monde to try the Beignet’s and a night listening to jazz music on Frenchman Street.

 In Seattle, you can experience the coast, the mountains, and a super hip city all in one shot.
 The major airport Sea-Tac is less than a 30-minute drive away.
 The highlight of the city is Pike Place Market.

 You could spend hours here checking out the local farmers market and seeing some other quirky sights such as the gum wall.